 Mr. Kasner represents both financial institutions and a diverse group of public companies and their directors and officers in their most crucial securities matters.
 He is ranked in the top tier in Chambers USA for nationwide securities litigation and one of only two lawyers listed as a "star individual" for New York securities litigation, where he is described as "the dean of the securities Bar."
 He also was profiled in an article in The American Lawyer, which named the firm as a finalist for "Litigation Department of the Year" (January 2014).
-Under Mr. Kasner's leadership, the securities litigation practice has been recognized for the sixth consecutive time as a member of the "Fearsome Foursome" — the four elite law firm litigation practices — and named as a "powerhouse" in securities and finance litigation by BTI Consulting.
+Under Mr. Kasner's leadership, the securities litigation practice has been recognized for the seventh consecutive time as a member of the "Fearsome Five" — the five elite law firm litigation practices — and named as a "powerhouse" in securities and finance litigation by BTI Consulting.

 Mr. Kasner defends public companies, directors and officers in actions arising under federal and state securities and corporate laws.
 Among others, he has advised or is currently advising Abercrombie & Fitch, Anadarko Petroleum Corporation, Anheuser-Busch, The Coca-Cola Company, Computer Sciences Corporation, News Corporation (now known as 21st Century Fox), Pfizer Inc., Research in Motion Limited (now known as BlackBerry Limited) and Sprint Nextel Corporation.
 Recently, Mr. Kasner represented Pfizer and its chief executive officer in securing a complete dismissal of a shareholder derivative suit arising out of its settlements with the government concerning alleged FCPA violations.
 He also recently secured victories in separate shareholder class and derivative actions brought against children’s furniture manufacturer Kid Brands, Inc. and certain of its officers and directors alleging violations of the Securities Exchange Act in connection with customs compliance violations by the company’s subsidiaries.